Lamin10/strandbad-fitness/README.md

 **Font Awesome**

-  -For icons social media icons
+   For icons social media icons

 **Google Fonts

-  -For fonts used in this side
+   For fonts used in this side

 **Gitpod**